alfabravo-IT/alfabravo-IT.github.io/_kb/ad_manual_dc_remove.md

 ---
 layout: default
-title: Manual Domain Controller Removal – Step-by-Step Guide
+title: Manual Domain Controller Removal (Step-by-Step Guide)
 ---

-(# 🛠️ Manual Domain Controller Removal – Step-by-Step Guide
+# 🛠️ Manual Domain Controller Removal (Step-by-Step Guide)

 This procedure is intended for situations where the Domain Controller (DC) is **offline** or **cannot be demoted** using Server Manager or `dcpromo`.